 Also, this is a time when macadamia nuts are most under threat of getting decimated by squirrels and birds in a very short matter of time.

 Handpick each nut and store your yield in a cold and dry place for a week.
 Then, popping open the shell, you should be left with big, round macadamia nuts.

 Not sure what to do with your huge yield of nuts after 12 years?
 Luckily there are lots of things you can try out!

 Tips & Common Problems

-Macadamia seeds are loved by animals such as squirrels, birds, and cats.
-To protect you nuts from them, you can set up a bird nut covering the yields entirely.
-You can also use pesticides and traps to get rid of them.
+Macadamia nuts are loved by animals such as squirrels and birds.
+To protect your nuts from them, you can set up bird nets that cover the yields entirely.
+You can also use lethal methods but use these as last resort.

-Some macadamia seeds also suffer from zinc deficiency when they are six to ten years old.
-They will start to shows signs such as dark brown spots and weak branches.
-You can use fertilizers with zinc to overcome this state.
+Some macadamia trees suffer from zinc deficiency when they are 6 to 10 years of age.
+They will start to shows signs of this such as dark brown spots and weak branches.
+Fertilisers containing zinc can be used periodically can be used to overcome this deficiency.